mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will create a system report that examines the contents of each stored NewRx message in a client's local database table of stored messages, limiting to oral liquid medications, and provides a count of each distinct quantity unit of measure used.
-MIE will run the report for each client under consideration and aggregate the results.
+MIE will create a system report that examines the contents of each stored NewRx message in a client's local database table of stored messages, limited to oral liquid medications, and calculates the rate of use for each distinct quantity unit of measure.
+This rate will be defined as the number of oral liquid NewRx messages using a specific unit of measure (numerator) divided by the total number of oral liquid NewRx messages (denominator) for each client.
+MIE will run the report for each client under consideration and aggregate the rate results.

 #### Expected Outcome(s)

-It is expected that code C28254 (milliliters) to be the most commonly sent unit of measure for oral liquid medications.
-Others should be extremely rare.
+It is expected that the rate of oral liquid NewRx messages using code C28254 (milliliters) as the unit of measure will be the highest among all units, with the rates for other units of measure being extremely low.

 #### Care Setting(s)